 The body of the email should include:

-- read a recent paper I wrote (see my Publications page) that piques your interest.
-Depending on your interests, I suggest you read any of these publications from my page: for machine learning/continual learning [3, 8, 9, 13, 14, 16, 20], for HRI/robotics [1, 2, 4, 5, 7].
-Let me know which paper(s) you read and ask one or more questions that came to your mind when you read it.
-State any critical assumption(s) that the paper makes and if these can lead to some limitations of the proposed methods.
-Also, feel free to tell me what and why you liked/disliked in the paper.
+- Read a recent paper I wrote (see my Publications page) that piques your interest.
+For machine learning/continual learning [3, 8, 9, 13, 14, 16, 20], for HRI/robotics [1, 2, 4, 5, 7].
+Let me know which paper(s) you read and ask one or more questions.

 -